build-on-aws/bedrock-agents-infer-models/README.md

 ***(If you would like to have a UI setup with this project, continue to step 6)***

-## Step 6: Setting up and running the Streamlit app
+## Step 6: Setting up and running the Streamlit app Locally

 - You will need to have an `agent alias ID`, along with the `agent ID` for this step.
 Go to the Bedrock management console, then select your multi-model agent.
 Copy the `Agent ID` from the top-right of the `Agent overview` section.
 Then, scroll down to **Aliases** and select ***Create***.
 Name the alias `a1`, then create the agent.
 Save the `Alias ID` generated.
 ![Diagram](images/6a.png)